JackChen890311/Papers/Papers/UNet.md

 todo: false
 scanned: true
 read: false
-summary: A U-shaped CNN for segmentation
+summary: A U-shaped CNN for segmentation.
 ---
 # Summary
 💡 Write a brief summary of this paper here